-- 54. Where a situation arises that is not expressly provided for in this Registrar's Circular, parties should proceed in a manner that advances the timely and effective management of the case to facilitate an early resolution of the case. - 55.
-Clarification can be sought by sending an email to: STATECOURTS_CDR@statecourts.gov.sg.
+53. Where a situation arises that is not expressly provided for in this Registrar's Circular, parties should proceed in a manner that advances the timely and effective management of the case to facilitate an early resolution of the case.

-5 At State Courts Practice Directions Appendix A.

-4 At State Courts Practice Directions Appendix A.
+3 At State Courts Practice Directions 2014 Appendix A/State Courts Practice Directions 2021 Appendix A1.